shanec-/nullfactory.net/Snow/_posts/2015-10-11-cdn-streaming-video-azure-storage.md

 	[![Azure Create CDN](/images/posts/AzureCDNStream/10_CreateCDN.png)](/images/posts/AzureCDNStream/10_CreateCDN.png)

+3. Select one of the classic storage accounts from the `Origin Url` drop down and hit the create button.

 	[![Azure CDN Created](/images/posts/AzureCDNStream/20_CDNCreated.png)](/images/posts/AzureCDNStream/20_CDNCreated.png)

+## Upload Content

 Now that everything is setup, go ahead and upload the content into blob storage using Visual Studio or [Azure Storage Explorer](https://azurestorageexplorer.codeplex.com/).
 Once the content is propagated, video streaming should be smooth and working as expected.